-34.13 As recognized in the introduction to this chapter, while not designed for this purpose, the headline economic growth measure that is produced from the national accounts, GDP, is often used to represent societal progress or the economic well-being of the population.
-However, GDP is one of a number of economy-wide measures of economic performance that are contained in the sequence of economic accounts.
-This section describes a range of relevant measures and related issues.
+34.15 As recognized in the introduction to this chapter, while not designed for this purpose, the headline economic growth measure that is produced from the national accounts, GDP, is often used to represent societal progress or the economic well-being of the population.
+However, GDP is one of a number of economy-wide and

-- 34.14 GDP is a measure of the value added through production by resident economic units.
+- 34.16 GDP is a measure of the value added through production by resident economic units.
 While this encompasses a number of elements of income, in particular the returns to capital and labour used in the production process, it does not reflect a range of items commonly considered in the discussion of income such as interest, dividends, taxes, and social insurance contributions and benefits.
-The sequence of economic accounts has a place for all of these items and hence, depending on the income concept that is preferred different measures of income can be derived. - 34.15 The sequence of economic accounts is connected using balancing items that "carry over" from one account to the next in the sequence.
+The sequence of economic accounts has a place for all of these items and hence, depending on the income concept that is preferred, different measures of income can be derived. - 34.17 The sequence of economic accounts is connected using balancing items that "carry over" from one account to the next in the sequence.
 Balancing items are derived from aggregates within each account.
 For example, GDP is a balancing item from the production account derived by subtracting intermediate consumption from output.
 The sequence is described fully in Chapter 3.
-For the purposes of measuring income, the recommended balancing items and associated aggregates are primary income and (adjusted) disposable income.
+For the purposes of measuring income, the recommended balancing items and associated aggregates are primary income and adjusted disposable income.
 For the measurement of consumption, the recommended aggregates are final consumption expenditure and actual final consumption.
 For the measurement of wealth, and changes in wealth the relevant balancing items are net lending, net worth and net financial worth.
 The connection between income and wealth is reflected in measures of net saving.
 Definitions of these variables are provided in Chapter 3 and discussed in detail in chapters 7-14 on the sequence of economic accounts.
 Importantly, all of these measures are also established for individual institutional sectors, including corporations, general government and households.
-Table 34.1 provides a stylized summary of the economy-wide measures from the sequence of economic accounts.
+Table 34.1 provides a stylized summary of economy-wide and institutional sector measures from the sequence of economic accounts.